Paralegal Studies Options

-Available to Criminal Justice, English, History, Political Science, Psychology, and Public Administration majors
+Available to Criminal Justice, English, History, Political Science, Psychology, as well as all other majors.

 Since the program's inception in 1999, interested students have been able to dual enroll at LCCC and KU with all paralegal courses taught in-person on KU's campus.
-Currently, students majoring in Criminal Justice, English, History, Political Science, Psychology, and Public Administration can add paralegal studies to their program of study.
+Currently, students majoring in Criminal Justice, English, History, Political Science, Psychology, as well as all other majors can add LCCC’s ABA approved Paralegal Studies Certificate to their program of study.

 Program Requirements (21 Credits)

-The Paralegal Studies Program required the completion of 21 credits.
-Students complete the following required courses:
+LCCC’s Paralegal Studies certificate requires the completion of 30 credits.
+Students must complete the following required courses:

 - PLG 120: Intro to Paralegal Studies